Actifio/ActPowerCLI/README.md

 1. Copy the Zip file to the server where you want to install it
 1. For Windows, Right select on the zip file, choose  Properties and then use the Unblock button next to the message:  "This file came from another computer and might be blocked to help protect  your computer."
 1. For Windows, now right select and use Extract All to extract the contents of the zip file to a folder.
 It doesn't matter where you put the folder.
 For Mac it should automatically unzip.
 For Linux use the unzip command to unzip the folder.
-1. Now start PWSH and change directory to the  ActPowerCLI-PS7-main directory that should contain our module files.
+1. Now start PWSH and change directory to the  ActPowerCLI-main directory that should contain our module files.
 1. There is an installer, Install-ActPowerCLI.
 So run that with ./Install-ActPowerCLI.ps1 If you find multiple installs, we strongly recommend you delete them all and run the installer again to have just one install.